checkedc/checkedc-clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 Linux LNT tests.
 You may find in some cases that tests need to be updated based on new warnings or slightly different compiler behavior.

-## Merge your branched baseline and master.
+## Merge your branched baseline and master branches

 Once all testing is passing, you can merge your branches back into your baseline and master branches.